logzio/logz-docs/.github/ISSUE_TEMPLATE/docs-issue.md

 ---
 name: Docs issue
-about: Let us know if you encountered an issue with the docs
+about: Let us know if you found an issue with the docs
 ---

 #### Type of issue